Esri/developer-support/runtime-android/sync-gdb-in-background/README.md

 * The sample service is from my ArcGIS Online account and might get deleted.
 May update to a more reliable sync service.

+* Resource files removed to save space within the repository.

 ## Useful References:

 * Android Programming: The Big Nerd Ranch Guide (Chapter 26: Background Services) (ISBN-13: 978-0134171456)